sparkflows/sparkflows-docs/docs/rest-api-reference/Workflow-Execution.rst

      - Description

    * - workflowExecutionId
-     - The canonical identifier of the Workflow Executions by status.
+     - The canonical identifier of the Workflow Execution.
 This field is required.

 An Example response: